sam81/pychoacoustics/pychoacoustics/doc/graphical_user_interface.rst

    first observation interval.
 This widget is shown only if the warning interval chooser is set to “Yes”.

--  **Pre-Trial Interval** Choose whether to present a pre-trial interval.
-This widget is shown only for experiments that have a pre-trial interval option.

--  **Pre-Trial Interval ISI (ms)** Sets the duration of the silent interval between the end of pre-trial interval and the start of the first observation interval.
-This widget is shown only if the current experiment has a pre-trial interval option and the pre-trial interval chooser is set to “Yes”.

 -  **Response Light** Set the type of response light at the end of each trial.
 "Feedback" will flash a green (correct response) or red (incorrect response) light.
 "Neutral" will flash a white light.